VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Methods

 \subsection{Data de-identification}

 To protect patient's privacy~\cite{article_8}, all personally identifiable information associated with the images has been removed or replaced with random values.
-Specifically, we ran a Python script that removes all DICOM tags of protected health information (PHI)~\cite{isola2019protected} such as patient's name, patient's date of birth, patient ID, or acquisition time and date, etc. We only retained a limited number of DICOM attributes that are necessary for processing raw images and for clinical reference, like patient's sex and age.
-The entire list of retained attributes is shown in Table~\ref{dicom_tags_retained} (Supplementary materials).
+Specifically, we ran a Python script that removes all DICOM tags of protected health information (PHI)~\cite{isola2019protected} such as: patient's name, patient's date of birth, patient ID, or acquisition time and date, etc. We only retained a limited number of DICOM attributes that are necessary for processing raw images.
+The entire list of retained attributes is shown in Table~1 (supplementary materials).
 Next, a simple algorithm was implemented to automatically remove textual information appearing on the image data (i.e. pixel annotations that could include patient's identifiable information).
 The resulting images were then manually verified to make sure all texts were removed before they were digitally sent out of the hospitals' systems.